Revised: July 4, 2020

 The theatre has undergone extensive cleaning for sanitation, and will continue sanitation practices when activities return: wiping down surfaces, taking breaks to wash hands, keeping hand sanitizer out, and sanitizing the theatre nightly after rehearsals and future camps.

 The largest programs and events at Spotlight consist of gatherings that are smaller than most schools and churches.
 Even so, we take public health concerns very seriously, and will continue to monitor and follow recommendations by local authorities as they arise.
+Any activity this year is presumed to require restrictions and precautionary measures as in other public places.

 We ask our patrons for your help to create a healthy environment for everyone, and to follow the CDC’s Steps to Prevent Illness.